Tenderly/hardhat-tenderly/examples/contract-verification/README.md

 Forwarding: http://127.0.0.1:1337 --> https://rpc.tenderly.co/vnet/{{vnet_id}}
 ```

-**_Note: Virtual networks are short-lived nodes made for development purposes so their lifetime is 24 hours after that it will be shut down, or if a virtual network living console is shut down it will shut down that virtual network._**
+**_Note: Virtual networks are short-lived nodes made for development purposes.
+They have an expiration time of 24 hours; after which they will be unavailable.
+Similarly, if a virtual network living console is shut down it will shut down that virtual network._**

 Then, just connect your wallet or application to http://127.0.0.1:1337.